mayankwalia/System-Commands/Week3.md

   - `echo "${myvar}_something"`
 * Removing a variable
   - `unset myvar`
-  - Removing value of a variable `myvar=`
+  - Removing value of a variable `myvar`
-* Test is a variable is set
+* Test if a variable is set
   - `[[ -v myvar ]] ; echo $? `
     - 0 : success (variable myvar is set)
     - 1 : failure (variable myvar is not set)